pwikapanel/illustrator-panel/adobe-exchange/README.md

 Svija is lightweight and fast.
 You'll be able to create rich, detailed web pages that would be impossible with other tools.
 ```
 > Developer: edit profile to change (down in Edge on 240407)
-> Languages Supported: (default)

-**Summary (170 Chars):**

-An Illustrator panel that synchronizes your local files with your Svija website and facilitates working on groups of pages.

 **Detailed Description:**